jnawang/terrestrial_carbon_trend_analysis/README.md

     -   03_01_upscale_global_NEE_trends.Rmd

 ## Operation system requirements
 -   These scripts have been run and tested on the Mac mini system.
-It should work on normal window systems.
+It should work on window systems.
 -   We used R version 4.3.2 and python3 to run the R and python scripts.
 -   It does not need any non-standard hardware.